 Rather than leaving it to an exit interview, set up regular stay interviews to ensure staff’s needs are met.

 PositivePsychology.com’s Relevant Resources

 Our site has many helpful tools that can assist you and your client in fostering intrinsic motivation through increased focus on meeting psychological needs and alignment with goals.

-- Motivation Vision Board – A vision board can be personalized and used to help focus the mind while increasing motivation for goal-directed behaviors.
+- 3 Month Vision Board – A vision board can be personalized and used to help focus the mind while increasing motivation for goal-directed behaviors.

 - Basic Needs Satisfaction in General Scale – Use this questionnaire to assess the degree to which basic psychological needs are met.